 His contribution to the brass band repertoire has been of huge significance, from early works such as Essay (1970), The Plantagenets (1973) and Connotations (1977), his ‘middle period’ works, including Dances and Arias (1984), Of Men and Mountains (1991), and The Trumpets of the Angels (2000) – to his more recent Rococo Variations (2008), Symphony in two movements (2012) and Of Distant Memories (2013).
 He has also written music for brass ensemble including two brass quintets, two brass quartets, Three Dance Episodes for brass octet, and fanfares for various occasions.

-Edward Gregson has had an impressive career as an academic, from his time in the music department of Goldsmiths College, University of London (1976-96), to his appointment as Principal of the Royal Northern College of Music (RNCM) in Manchester (1996-2008).
+Edward Gregson has had an impressive career as an academic, from his time in the music department of Goldsmiths College, University of London (1976-96), to his appointment as Principal of the Royal Northern College of Music in Manchester (1996-2008).
 He retired from academe in 2008 in order to concentrate on composing.
 He holds honorary degrees and fellowships from a dozen English universities and conservatoires, and is a Companion and Emeritus Professor of the RNCM.
-He sits on a number of Boards relating to music education and the music profession, and has been a writer-director of the Performing Right Society for Music since 1995.
+He sits on a number of Boards relating to music education and the music profession.